 Robots often localize to lower navigational errors and facilitate downstream, high-level tasks.
 However, a robot may want to selectively localize when localization is costly (such as with resource-constrained robots) or inefficient (for example, submersibles that need to surface), especially when navigating in environments with variable numbers of hazards such as obstacles and shipping lanes.
 In this study, we propose a method that helps a robot determine ``when to localize'' to 1) minimize such actions and 2) not exceed the probability of failure (such as surfacing within high-traffic shipping lanes).
 We formulate our method as a Constrained Partially Observable Markov Decision Process and use the Cost-Constrained POMCP solver to plan the robot's actions.
 The solver simulates failure probabilities to decide if a robot moves to its goal or localizes to prevent failure.
 We performed numerical experiments with multiple baselines.

 Causal forests estimate how treatment effects vary across individuals, guiding personalized interventions in areas like marketing, operations, and public policy.
-A standard modeling practice with this method is honest estimation: dividing the data into two samples, one to define subgroups and another to estimate treatment effects within them.
+A standard practice is honest estimation: dividing the data into two samples, one to define subgroups and another to estimate treatment effects within them.
 This is intended to reduce overfitting and is the default in many software packages.
 But is it the right choice?
-In this paper, we show that honest estimation can reduce the accuracy of individual-level treatment effect estimates, especially when there are substantial differences in how individuals respond to treatment, and the data is rich enough to uncover those differences.
-The core issue is a classic bias-variance trade-off: honesty lowers the risk of overfitting but increases the risk of underfitting, because it limits the data available to detect and model heterogeneity.
-Across 7,500 benchmark datasets, we find that the cost of using honesty by default can be as high as requiring 25% more data to match the performance of models trained without it.
-We argue that honesty is best understood as a form of regularization and its use should be
+We show that honest estimation can reduce the accuracy of estimates of individual treatment effects, especially when effect heterogeneity is substantial and datasets are large enough to detect it.
+The reason is a bias-variance trade-off: honesty lowers the risk of overfitting but increases the risk of underfitting by limiting the data available to detect and model heterogeneity.
+Across more than 7,000 benchmark datasets, we find that the cost of using honesty by default can be as high as requiring 27% more data to match the performance of models trained without it.
+Honesty is best understood as a form of regularization.
+Whether to adopt it should depend on the goals of the application and its empirical performance, not on reflexive default use.